 From the table, it can be found that the MobileNet network has the highest accuracy and the shortest detection time.
 Therefore, we choose MobileNet for deep learning algorithm design.

 MobileNet is a network based on deep separable convolution.
-The diagram of depth separable convolution is shown in Fig. 7.
+The diagram of depth separable convolution is shown in Figure 8.
 Depthwise separable convolution consist of two layers: depthwise convolution and pointwise convolution.
-Depthwise convolution apply k×k×1 filter to per each input channel individually.
-Pointwise convolution apply 1×1×N convolution to create a linear combination of the output of the depthwise layer.
+Depthwise convolution applies k×k×1 filter to per each input channel individually.
+Pointwise convolution applies 1×1×N convolution to create a linear combination of the output of the depthwise layer.

-.

-Fig. 7.
-Depthwise separable convolution
+Figure 8: Depthwise separable convolution

 Compared with standard convolution, the parameter quantity and computation of the depth separable convolution are greatly reduced, which reduces the complexity of the model and improves the detection speed.
 Therefore, it is more suitable for real-time industrial testing.

-MobileNet use batchnorm [8] and ReLU nonlinearities after convolution layer.
-The overall structure of MobileNet is shown in Fig. 8.
+MobileNet uses Batchnorm [9] and ReLU nonlinearities after the convolution layer.
+The overall structure of MobileNet is shown in Figure 9.

-Fig. 8.
-Structure of MobileNet
+Figure 9: Structure of MobileNet

-C. Training Program Improvement
+3.3 Training Program Improvement

 Model training requires continuous traversal of samples.
 Each sample is a single image.
 For defect detection tasks, we believe that this training program is not the best.
 Usually, whether a product is defective or not is based on the difference between it and the normal product.
 That is, a normal picture is required for defect detection.

-Fig. 9.
-Training program
+Figure 10: Training program

-Reference [9] used CNN to learn the similarity between the two images and achieved good results.
+Zagoruyko and Komodakis [10] used CNN to learn the similarities between the two images and achieved good results.
 Based on this idea, this paper proposes a new training program.
 Each sample used in model training consists of two pictures, one is a standard normal picture and the other is any picture in the training set.
-The diagram of training program is shown in Fig. 9.
+The diagram of the training program is shown in Figure 10.

-IV.
-Experiment And Comparison
+4 Experiment And Comparison

-A. Detection Using Image Processing Algorithm
+4.1 Detection Using Image Processing Algorithm

-We use image processing algorithm for defect detection.
-Since the detection result of the image processing algorithm largely depend on the setting of the parameters.
-The principle of setting the parameters of this paper is to make the error rate smaller when the defect detection rate is increased as much as possible.
-After constant adjustment of parameters, the optimal detection result of the algorithm is shown in TABLE III.
+We used an image processing algorithm for defect detection.
+Since the detection result of the image processing algorithm largely depends on the setting of the parameters, the principle of setting the parameters of this paper is to make the error rate smaller when the defect detection rate is increased as much as possible.
+The optimal detection results of the algorithm after constant adjustment of parameters, is shown in Table 3.
 The detection rate refers to the proportion of samples in this category that are correctly detected.
-The error rate refers to the proportion of samples that are not in this category detected as this category.
+The error rate refers to the proportion of samples that are not in this category, detected as this category.